 A baby’s first tooth usually erupts at about six months of age; however, this can occur as early as birth or as late as your child’s first birthday with most children having a full set of teeth by their 2nd or 3rd birthday.

-Ask for Dymadon paracetamol by name at your pharmacy.
+Ask for Dymadon paracetamol at your pharmacy.